xiaolongtang/ho-solution/README.md

 - **Multithreaded**: parallel copy per table/view (`loader.threads`).
 - **Retries**: each object retried up to `loader.maxRetries` with exponential backoff.
 - **Failure log**: H2 table `ETL_FAIL_LOG` records failures for manual compensation.

+### Manual Full Refresh
+- `POST /api/loader/full-refresh?reason=<optional>` runs the full loader on demand without restarting Spring Boot.
+- The request blocks until the refresh finishes and returns `200 OK` on success, `409 CONFLICT` if another refresh is running, `503` when the loader is disabled.

 Schedule defaults to **02:30 Asia/Tokyo** daily.
 Adjust with `loader.cron` (Spring cron).